knative/docs/serving/samples/helloworld-python/README.md

 # Hello World - Python sample

-This sample application shows how to create a hello world application in Python 3.
+This sample application shows how to create a hello world application in Python.
 When called, this application reads an env variable 'TARGET' and prints "Hello World: ${TARGET}!".
 If TARGET is not specified, it will use "NOT SPECIFIED" as the TARGET.